HISPlayer/MetaSpatial-SDK/drm.md

         HISPlaybackStrategy.LOOP                                            // PlaybackStrategy
     )
 )
-hisPlayerManager.addStream(stream)
+hisPlayerManager.addStream(playerId, stream)
 ```

-Once the stream is created, you can use the playback control functions provided by the API, such as `hisPlayerManager.play(0)` or `hisPlayerManager.pause(0)`.
+The API takes the playerId as their first parameter.
+If an invalid Id is passed, the method will throw an error.

-All of these functions take the playerIndex as their first parameter.
-If an invalid index is passed, the method will throw an error.
+Once the stream is created, you can use the playback control functions provided by the API, such as `hisPlayerManager.play(playerId)` or `hisPlayerManager.pause(playerId)`.